What is the best travel guide to Israel?

 But thank God you found this site, now you don’t have to get it.

-Do I need to get a Visa before traveling to Israel?
+Do I a Visa before traveling to Israel?

 What languages I might find useful during my stay in Israel?